VISITOR GUIDELINES DURING COVID-19

 Visits are still free!
 You can make as many visits in a week as you would like to give yourself plenty of time to explore all our exhibits.
 Our suggested admission price is $10 per adult, $4 per child.
 Your contribution is important for our continued ability to provide a safe public space within the community.
 No one will be prevented from visiting due to an inability to pay.
 Donations can be made in person at the time of your visit or online through our Donation page.

-No food or drink is permitted in the building by visitors at this time, we request any food or beverage items to be kept inside bags for the duration of your visit.
+No food or drink is permitted in the building by visitors at this time, we request any food or beverage items to be kept inside bags or at the front desk for the duration of your visit.
 The water fountain on the first floor has also been disabled.

 Once your visit is scheduled you will receive an email confirming your time and how to get here.
-At the start of the hour we will unlock the front door and welcome you and your group in.
-Once everyone has entered we ask all visitors to sign a Health Declaration Form to ensure no one has recently experienced symptoms related to COVID-19.
+We ask all visitors to sign a Health Declaration Form at the start of their visit to ensure no one has recently experienced symptoms related to COVID-19.
 We will also require contact information for all visitors to assist local contact tracers should it become important to communicate with you at a later date.